Praejectus: Veneration

-An account of Praejectus’ life was written shortly after his death and he was immediately venerated as a martyr.
-The account was written perhaps by 690, as it was written during the lifetime of Bishop Avitus of Clermont.
+An account of Praejectus' life was written shortly after his death and he was immediately venerated as a martyr.
+The account was written perhaps by 690, as it was written during the lifetime of St. Avitus II of Clermont.

 The author may have been a nun from the monastery of Chamalières.
-Chamalières was a monastery founded through Praejectus’ efforts, and it was presided over by an abbess who was probably a member of Praejectus’ family.
+Chamalières was a monastery founded through Praejectus' efforts, and it was presided over by an abbess who was probably a member of Praejectus' family.
 The author may also have been a monk from Volvic or Saint-Amarin.

 During the time of Charlemagne, Abbot Manasses of Flavigny Abbey transferred from Volvic to Flavigny the relics of Praejectus.

 His cultus spread to English monastic calendars.
-The church at Volvic, where Praejectus was killed, is dedicated to “St Priest” (Projectus).
+The church at Volvic, where Praejectus was killed, is dedicated to "St Priest" (Projectus).
 In 1278, some of his relics (a finger) were translated to the town of Saint-Prix (Val-d'Oise).

 The valley of Saint-Amarin was named after Amarinus.